 In general, refugee students have greater educational and support needs than most other newly arrived migrant students.
-Most refugee children and young people have had disrupted or no education prior to arrival in Australia.
-Many have no literacy skills in their first language and in addition may have complex health problems, including mental health issues as a result of their experiences.
+Most refugee children and young people have had disrupted or limited education prior to arrival in Australia.
+Some have no literacy skills in their first language and in addition may have complex health problems, including mental health issues as a result of their experiences.

 School-aged refugee students, in particular high school students, generally require high levels of support to enable them to settle successfully in school, learn English and acquire literacy in order to access the full curriculum.